jameslovallo/ardi/README.md

 ```

 ### styles()

 Return a template literal containing your component's styles.
-Like the `template()` function, you can handle any logic or data transformations before the return, in prop handlers, or using another method from your component's object.
-This gives you a lot of flexibility to use data in your component's css, i.e. by using a JS variable or function in `${}` to return a property value, a property/value pair, or even a whole rule or set of rules.
+Like the `template()` function, you can handle any logic or data transformations before the `return`, in prop loaders, or using another function in your component.
+This gives you a lot of flexibility to use computed data in your component's css, i.e. by using a JS variable or function in `${}` to return a property value, a css property/value pair, or even a whole rule or set of rules.

 ```js
 ardi({
   component: 'staff-card',